Omani Rial (OMR)

 There are some roadside military checkpoints.
 Carry a driver's license and identity papers with you all time.
 The soldiers were always very friendly.

-Attractions of Oman Road Trip – our recommendations for you
+Attractions of Oman Road Trip

 Here are some tips and tricks for a great Oman Road Trip.